 Does cloud coverage protect you from UV Rays?

+No!
 Cloud cover reduces UV penetration to the skin by as little as 20%.
 So don’t think that a cloudy sky gives you much protection.

-Sunscreen is only part of your protection!
+Sunscreen is just one component of sun protection!

 SLIP SLOP SLAP SEEK SLIDE!

-Sunscreen should form part of overall sun protection that includes clothing, broad hat, seeking shade and avoiding being out in direct sunlight when it is brightest (SLIP on a shirt, SLOP on some sunscreen, SLAP on a hat, SEEK shade, SLIDE on sunglass.
+SLIP on a shirt, SLOP on some sunscreen, SLAP on a hat, SEEK shade, SLIDE on sunglass.